 The Elephant Festival is an annual festival celebrated in Thailand every November.
 Just as the name of the festival suggests, all the activities and spectacles in this festival involve elephants.
 There are elephant talent competitions, the showcase of techniques for taming elephants, presentation of ancient elephant warfare strategies, and more.
-This year, the elephant festival will be held for three days from November 15-17 with the main round-up festival to be held on November 16.
+This year, the elephant festival will be held for two days from November 12-14.
 Let us get to know more about the Elephant Festival down below.

 What is the Elephant Festival in Thailand?